patricklago21/hausKeeper/README.md

 THEN a signup form is displayed

 WHEN I submit the signup form
-THEN my user is created and I'm redirected to Login
+THEN my account is created and i will be redirected to login

 <a name="mod"></a>
 ## Database Models